|2000 UEFA Cup|

-He had 40 caps.
+Hasan Şas had 40 caps for Turkey.
 He was best remembered as a member of Turkey's Golden Generation that finished 3rd at the World Cup Finals in 2002.
 H scored a goal against Brazil.
 He was voted into the team of the tournament.
 He played mainly with Galatasaray, where he won the UEFA Cup and European Super Cup in 2000.
 He never played outside of Turkey.
 He retired in 2009.

 AM: Gheorghe Hagi (Romania)

 Nicknamed "The Maradona of the Carpathians", he was probably the best player in Romanian football history.
 He was named Romanian Footballer of the Year seven times.
+He had 124 caps.
 He led Romania to the quarter-final in the1994 World Cup Finals.
 He scored one of the most memorable goals of that tournament.
 Fir club football, he was best remembered for wining the UEFA Cup with Galatasaray, the first ever Euopean trophy by a Turkish club.

 AM: Wesley Sneijder (Holland)Sneijder emerged from the Ajax Academy before making to the first team in 2002.
 He moved to Real Madrid in 2007, where he won a La Liga title in 2006-2007.
 He also won a Champions' League title with Inter Milan in 2009-2010.
 At the time of writing, he has 114 caps for Holland.
 He was the star player for Holland as they reached the Final of South Africa 2010.
 He won the Silver Ball.
 He moved to Galatasaray in 2013.